jeromecoloma/shell-starter/docs/examples.md

 The examples in this document are primarily from the `demo/` directory, showing how to build CLI tools using Shell Starter patterns.
 The core utilities in `bin/` (like `generate-ai-workflow`, `bump-version`, `update-shell-starter`) demonstrate advanced patterns for production tools.

+**Important**: All example scripts shown below are located in the `demo/` directory, not `bin/`.
+The `bin/` directory contains production utilities that come with Shell Starter itself.

+**Note**: The actual scripts in the `demo/` directory have been enhanced beyond the basic examples shown in this documentation.
+The real scripts include features like banner headers, background update notifications, comprehensive argument parsing with `parse_common_args`, and standardized help formatting.
+The examples below demonstrate the core patterns and functionality, but refer to the actual files in `demo/` for the complete, current implementations with all modern Shell Starter features.

 ## 🎯 Basic Script Examples

 ### 1. Hello World Script